UK’s best energy supplier tariff deals

 At both the top and bottom of the table sit relatively new energy companies, but Together Energy had a customer scoring that was 35% less than Octopus Energy in first place.
 The results suggest that Together Energy has some changes to make if it wants to start impressing its customers.

 It takes just a few minutes to find a better energy company.
-Compare and switch to a cheaper deal with a reliable energy supplier using Utility Saving Expert's free online comparison tool.
+Compare and switch to a cheaper gas and electric deal with a reliable energy supplier using Utility Saving Expert’s free online comparison tool.

 You can see the tables of the best and worst performers below.
 How does your current energy supplier measure up?